MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/quickstart-python.md

 # Quickstart: Deploy a Python web app to Azure App Service

-In this quickstart, you'll deploy a Python web app to [Azure App Service](/azure/app-service/overview.md#app-service-on-linux).
+In this quickstart, you will deploy a Python web app to [Azure App Service](/azure/app-service/overview.md#app-service-on-linux).
 Azure App Service is a fully managed web hosting service that supports Python 3.7 and higher apps hosted in a Linux server environment.

 To complete this quickstart, you need:
 1. An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).